Dream Talking, Part 1

 Please move on to the next part of the course.

-You will use this document throughout this course for activities, personal reflections, dream symbology, questions & answers … and most of all dream recall!
-Hint: a printed copy will give you the best results (learn why soon!)
+You will use these document throughout this course for activities, personal reflections, dream symbology, questions & answers.
+Hint: hand-written Q&As will give you the best results (learn why soon),

 Recommended items and course suggestions so you can get the best results from this course…